THE HOME INSPECTION

 We inspect all accessible plumbing to look for leaks, poor connections, improper support, damage, and venting issues.
 The water pressure as well as size and type of water entrance are also noted.

 Inside the house, all of the walls and ceilings will be carefully evaluated for cracks or other problems.
 The doors and windows will be scrutinized for any problems with fit or function and air leakage.
 Basements and crawlspaces are inspected for signs of water infiltration.

 Every house has yearly maintenance costs attached to them.
-The CMHC suggests that 1-1.5% of the value of your home and a 3% repair costs at the time of purchase is common.
+The typical average is 1-1.5% of the value of your home and a 3% repair costs at the time of purchase is common.